DataDog/hiring-engineers/answers.md

 [Back to the top](#table-of-contents)

-I now was able to run the sample app via a python command as well as through the flask run commands, so felt good about getting passed that issue/blocker.
+I now was able to run the sample app via a python command as well as through the 'flask run' command, so felt good about getting passed that issue/blocker.
 My issue now however, was that when I tried to hit the localhost/IP address and port from the browser on my MBPro I got a connection refused error.
 I fought this error unsuccessfully for a few hours and then broke down and phoned a friend.
 Not sure if that's cheating or not allowed, but I was at a loss.
 If that's not OK, feel free to ignore the rest of this section.
 I spoke with a friend who's a developer and walked him through what I had set up and what I was trying to accomplish.
-As expected, it took 10 minutes to explain to him and maybe 2 minutes for him to walk through what I needed to look at.
+As expected, it took 10 minutes to explain it to him and maybe 2 minutes for him to walk through what I needed to look at.
 He basically said the issue was that my MBPro had no path to access the machine so I was just hitting the MBPro's local loopback address.
 He directed me to the Vagrantfile as opposed to the VirtualBox network settings as a way to get that resolved.
-That piece of advice was the key to getting through this.
+That direction was the key to getting through this.

 I went to the Vagrantfile and updated the configuration to port forward from the host 5000 to the guest 5000.
-I commented out this line and updated the ports.
+I un-commented this line and updated the ports.
 ```
   # Create a forwarded port mapping which allows access to a specific port
   # within the machine from a port on the host machine.
 In the example below,